Drakken/SMA_star/README.md

 	is_goal: state -> bool

-				is_goal s determines whether the state s is an acceptable goal state.
+				is_goal s determines whether s is an acceptable goal state.

 	dg_cost_of_action: state -> action -> int